South Seminole Hospital

-Orlando Health South Seminole Hospital is a 206-bed, medical/surgical community hospital located in Longwood, Florida, United States owned by Orlando Health.
+Orlando Health South Seminole Hospital was a 206-bed, medical/surgical community hospital located in Longwood, Florida, United States owned by Orlando Health.

 History

 On September 15, 2022, Orlando Health announced that it would have Orlando Health South Seminole Hospital, demolished and have it replaced with a 12,000-square-foot freestanding emergency department.
 In April 2024, construction began on the campus of the former hospital.

+The hospital closed in 2025, being replaced by Lake Mary Hospital.